LGBTQ+-Friendly Drug And Alcohol Treatment Centers

 While all rehab centers provide essential support programs to aid those in recovery, LGBTQ-friendly facilities typically offer more targeted support programs, including:

 Accepting environment: Historically, homosexuality has been seen as a negative thing, and some rehab centers still separate or shame their LGBTQ clients in an attempt to “cure” them of their sexual orientation.
 LGBTQ- friendly rehab centers promote a more accepting environment, which can include a basic understanding and openness to transgender issues concerning names, bathroom facilities and housing, for example.

-Dual-diagnosis therapy: LGBTQ drug and alcohol rehab programs often have the knowledge and capacity to diagnose other conditions in addition to addiction itself.
+Mental health support: LGBTQ drug and alcohol rehab programs often have the knowledge and capacity to diagnose other conditions in addition to addiction itself.
 It is possible for individuals to be addicted to more than one substance at a time, experience co-occurring mental health disorders or have additional medical considerations such as HIV or hepatitis.